wiicode/cybersecurity-framework/bronze-training/background-topics/enterprise-technology-security.md

 It's important not to treat security as a one-off event, but instead as something that needs continuous investment.
 Security operations describes the activities required to keep an organization's enterprise technology protected against the latest threats, as well as on-going monitoring and management of security incidents as they occur.

 The most important activity to prevent common cyber attacks is to keep your enterprise technology up to date, and to apply the latest security patches as they're made available.
-Our guidance on patching can help you understand the importance of this, and how to prioritise patching.
+Our guidance on patching can help you understand the importance of this, and how to prioritize patching.

 Security operations can be run in-house or be provided by a third party.
 Our security operations guidance can help you make this decision, and describes the activities that an effective operations team should carry out.